 Gerhana’s passion for urban design is driven by her architectural background and her particular interests in how evidence-based design and urban analytic could influence quality decision making and design outcome in a constantly evolving urban environment.
 Her contribution in strategic and statutory dimensions of urban design at Hansen reflects a strong, tangible and complementary emphasis on creating safe and sustainable spaces.
-She had previously contributed and led award winning transit oriented development and public realm improvement projects including the Surabaya Urban Development Program in Indonesia and the AILA ‘Street Works’ prize, for the activation of underused spaces in Sydney’s CBD.
+She had previously contributed and led award winning transit oriented development and public realm improvement projects including the Surabaya Urban Development Program in Indonesia and the AILA Award for the Streets for People Feasibility Study for the City of Darebin.

 OPINION: ‘Streets for People’